headlinez.news Live news trend intelligence

 China’s military promotes 2 new generals after anti-corruption purge thins ranks

-China’s military reshuffle signals Xi’s tightening grip on defense leadership amid anti-corruption push
+China’s military reshuffle signals Xi’s tightening grip on the PLA amid anti-corruption push

 5sources